-How to travel by bus in Greece
+How to travel by bus around Greece

 Generally speaking, the process of finding the correct bus to travel in Greece it’s a very complicated thing indeed, mainly because of the way the bus companies formed in the past and how they operate today.
 In order to better understand Greek busses and how they work, we need first to briefly explain the past and present situation of bus companies in Greece.
-For many decades, Greek state severely lacked modern infrastructure on highways and railways, thus many places around Greece were fairly isolated.
+For many decades, the Greek state severely lacked modern infrastructure on highways and railways, thus many places around Greece were fairly isolated.
 This made any journey by car long and difficult.
 A truly Odyssey of its own!
 So, the Greek state in order to overcome this problem decided to form what is known today as KTEL bus companies.
 The state sold public bus licenses to individuals who then bought busses in order to be eligible to join the KTEL company of their prefecture.
 The bus owners and the KTEL companies that formed enjoy to this day the monopoly for intercity public bus services around Greece and in exchange they are obliged by law to connect with shuttle services every village and settlement, irrelevant how small or remote might be within the boundaries of their prefecture.

 This monopoly KTEL companies enjoy is an indirect way of the Greek state to subsidize them to provide public transportation to commercially unviable routes.
 Although every KTEL company can freely choose to connect via bus services every other place around Greece, they can only transfer people up to the main bus terminals of those prefectures, located always on the provincial capitals.
 When someone wants to travel to a different place other than the main city within this prefecture, he has to use the local KTEL company and switch busses.
 Usually, KTEL companies when operating outside of the prefecture’s boundaries, they only do the commercially viable route.
 This means that although bus companies operate a very dense network of bus routes within each prefecture, it’s quite difficult to find direct connections between distant places of different prefectures around Greece.
 The exception to this is the bigger population centers like Athens or Thessaloniki.
 The end result of such practices is that those travelers who opt public buses as their mean of transportation in most cases will have to switch many busses.
 Having said all these one must consider the bus option in just 3 cases listed below: